GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/document-title/index.md

 - Search engine users rely on the title to determine whether a page is relevant to their search.
-- The title also gives screen reader users an overview of the page.
-The title is the first text that a screen reader announces.
+- The title also gives users of screen readers and other assistive technologies an overview of the page.
+The title is the first text that an assistive technology announces.

 ## How the Lighthouse title audit fails